 Perform other functions as necessary in the fulfillment of USA Swimming’s continuing efforts to foster safe, healthy and positive environments for all its members.

 National Times Verification Officer - The National Times Verification Officer shall, in accordance with the USA Swimming Times Policy and Guidelines, be responsible for entering all official times that conform with the requirements stipulated in the Timing Rules section of the Technical Rules, into the SWIMS database for sanctioned meets, approved meets and meets approved for observation within the territory of NI.

+Disability Chair - The Disability Chair shall chair and have general charge of business, affairs and property of the Disability Committee, which shall be responsible for developing and implementing strategies, policies and program that create an inclusive environment for athletes with disabilities in the LSC.
+They shall also act as liaison between inclusive organizations’ swimming programs and NI.
+The Chair shall be tasked with the formation and approval of the disability committee.

 Audit Committee - The Audit Committee is authorized to, and it shall be its duty to, (a) conduct an annual examination or review of NI’s financial statements, or (b) annually recommend an independent auditor to the Board of Directors to review NI’s financial statements, review and negotiate the services to be performed by the independent auditor, receive and review the audit and other reports submitted by the independent auditor, and (c) submit the audit or its report and make recommendations to the Board of Directors with regard thereto.